Dr. Alicia HB — Trauma Therapist, Fort Worth

 Who is Dr. Alicia HB for?

-Dr. Alicia HB serves Women healing from emotional abuse and Individuals recovering from narcissistic abuse.
+Dr. Alicia HB serves Women healing from emotional abuse and Survivors of narcissistic abuse.

 What this business does